HermiTech-L3C/Morty/README.md

   - Implements FPGA operations and interfaces with the CPU and UART modules.

 ### `main.py`

 - **Purpose**: Automates the compilation of Verilog modules, execution of the ROS node, starts systemd services, and runs MicroPython scripts for centralized control interfacing.
 - **Functionality**:
   - Compiles the Verilog modules using `iverilog` and `vvp`.
-  - Runs the `rospinn.py` script using `rosrun`.
+  - Runs the `rosnode.py` script using `rosrun`.
   - Starts specified systemd services using `systemctl`.
   - Executes a specified MicroPython script for centralized control interfacing.
-___

 ## Schematics and Assembly

 ### `mortymb.py`

-- **Purpose**: Defines and connects the electronic components of the robot’s motherboard using `skidl` for electronic design automation.
+- **Purpose**: Defines and connects the electronic components of the robotâs motherboard using `skidl` for electronic design automation.
 - **Functionality**:
-  - Defines power supply nets and various components (ESP32, CPU, RAM, FPGA, USB, Ethernet, UART, PMIC, Clock, TPU, and Flash memory).
-  - Establishes connections between components.
-  - Adds decoupling capacitors for power stability.
+  - **Project Structure**: Creates a standard KiCad project structure with directories for schematic files, footprints, symbols, 3D models, and output files (Gerber, BOM, Netlist).
+  - **Component Definition and Connection**: Defines components such as the NXP i.MX 8M Mini Quad, Xilinx Zynq MPSoC, and others, and establishes power and data connections between them.
-  - Generates netlist, schematic, and PCB layout files.
+  - **File Generation**: Generates netlist, BOM, Gerber files, and exports these in the appropriate formats.
-  - Includes error checking and reporting using ERC (Electrical Rule Check).

-The `mortymb.py` script automates the process of creating a schematic for the motherboard by defining components, connecting them, and ensuring the design follows electrical rules.
-The script outputs the necessary files for further processing and PCB design.
+  - **Library Integration**: Downloads and integrates component libraries (footprints and symbols) from provided URLs.
+  - **Git Integration**: Initializes a Git repository and commits the initial project structure.
+  - **Customization**: Configures project settings and user preferences for the KiCad project.

 ## Appendix